 The VCS Emergencies Partnership is made up of a range of organizations within the sector and co-chaired by the British Red Cross and NAVCA.
-It aims to improve coordination at national and local levels before, during and after emergencies, helping people prepare, respond and recover.
+It aims to improve coordination at national and local levels before, during, and after emergencies, helping people prepare, respond and recover.
 The VCS Emergencies Partnership is currently responding to the evolving Covid-19 crisis.
 Longer-term, the partnership’s goal is to establish a framework of response for future local or national emergencies.

 Request support in emergencies

 There are times when there is not enough local capacity to provide the support needed in an emergency.
 The Voluntary and Community Sector Emergencies Partnership aims to fill that gap.
-If local councils for voluntary service, local resilience forums and local authority hubs cannot provide the support a local organization needs, the VCS Emergencies Partnership can step in to facilitate provision of that support.
+If local councils for voluntary service, local resilience forums, and local authority hubs cannot provide the support a local organization needs, the VCS Emergencies Partnership can step in to facilitate the provision of that support.

 How is the VCS Emergencies Partnership funded?